This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

-Cinque Terre means crystal clear waters, laid-back coastal towns, picturesque coastlines lined with colorful homes, amazing hikes and great food.
+Cinque Terre is a Northwestern Italian region that offers crystal clear waters, laid-back coastal towns with picturesque, colorful homes, amazing hikes, and great food.

-For us, our two day stay in Cinque Terre was a welcomed break from the sometimes rushed sightseeing in Rome and other cities in Italy.
+Needless to say, there are many things to do in Cinque Terre that offer a welcome break from the sometimes-rushed sightseeing in Rome and other cities in Italy.

-Cinque Terre is a term for a group of 5 coastal towns in northern Italy.
+Cinque Terre is a term for a group of 5 coastal towns in northern Italy that are now a UNESCO World Heritage Site.
 They include (from north to south) Monterosso al Mare, Vernazza, Corniglia, Manarola, and Riomaggiore.

 We were booking last minute and reached out to Martha to rent her apartment.
 It was already booked, but she arranged for us to stay at another Cinque Terre apartment nearby.

-Rio, as the locals call it, has everything you need including several restaurants, cafes, shops, post office and a laundromat.
+Rio, as the locals call it, has everything you need including several restaurants, cafes, shops, a post office, and a laundromat.

 Since it is further south, it tends to be less crowded than the more popular towns.
 Watch out for the B&Bs and hotels saying they are in Cinque Terre but are not actually in the 5 coastal towns.